For those looking for more technical information, check out the main menu.

 - Replacement batteries – if you are unfortunate to still have them.
 Or get rid of batteries forever.

 - Pencil soldering iron.
 We prefer 35 watt for under the playfield work.
+Not for circuit board use!

 - Solder.
 60/40 (tin/lead) rosin core.
 Note that newer pinball machines are lead free and use silver solder.
 That requires higher heat and is much harder to work with, so we stick with tin/lead.
+63/37 solder may melt a little better.

 - Magnet grabber – for picking that dropped nut or screw.
 Telescoping and a bendable wire would be nice.